10 Best Cybersecurity for November 2025

 Q4: What are the biggest risks with these picks?

-Key risks include high leverage (IBM, NET, GEN), negative ROIC in some high-growth names (CRWD, NET, ZS, CYBR), competitive pressures, and sensitivity to IT spending cycles.
+Key risks include high debt levels (IBM, GEN), negative ROIC in growth-phase companies (CRWD, NET, ZS, CYBR), and competitive pressures across the sector.
+Market volatility and rapid technological change also pose challenges.

 Q5: When is the best time to invest in these stocks?